grid5000/g5k-api/README.md

 This application is in charge of providing the core APIs for Grid'5000.

 The project is hosted at <ssh://git.grid5000.fr/srv/git/repos/g5kapi>.

-Please send an email to <cyril.rohr@inria.fr> if you cannot access the code.
+Please send an email to <support-staff@lists.grid5000.fr> if you cannot access the code, but if you read this, it's normally good…

 ## Installation